 SQL Server Logins

-SQL server is popular and very important service
+SQL server is a popular and very important service

 Exactly.
 The same is with the connection strings that software developers are using one password and then it’s stored and copied to all other machines.
 This the same password and no one is changing those passwords.
 The worst thing is when you hard code something in your software.
 Then you cannot change is easy.